yallungrai277/laravel-k8s/README.md

 ## Todo

--   Add a post deploy script
+-   Add a post deploy script (See multi stage builds)
 -   Make other changes (Reference to original repo for if anything needed.)
 -   To do test pipelines and push to container registry.
 -   Increase php ini storage file upload size